 Dr. Arianna Huhn and Dr. Annika Anderson received $15,000 from the California Humanities, a non-profit partner of the National Endowment for the Humanities, to support the CSUSB Anthropology Museum’s upcoming exhibition, “In|Dignity.”

 “In|Dignity ” is a double entendre simultaneously reading as a single word – “indignity” – and two separate words – “in dignity.”
 These two meanings capture precisely what the exhibition explores: experiences with oppression, discrimination, and prejudice, and simultaneously the pride and self-respect that we must have for ourselves and for others facing such injustices.
 The collaboration is based on a series of interviews conducted with San Bernardino and Riverside County residents.

 The stories include personal experiences with ableism, androcentrism, cisgenderism, racism, heterosexism, educationalism, ageism, Islamophobia, classism, colorism, size-ism, pro-natalism, and other axes of life outside of the societal “norm.”
 The stories make clear both the persistence of inequalities and biased normative standards in our communities – often in subtle and unintentional ways -- and their impacts on individual lives.

-Each community participant’s story will be presented in the museum using words, sound, and imagery.
-Each participant’s picture will also be displayed, photographed by a CSUSB faculty member (Thomas McGovern) using techniques aimed at deepening emotional connections between the audience and portrait subjects.
+Each community participant’s story is presented in the museum using words, sound, and imagery.
+Each participant’s picture is also displayed, photographed by a CSUSB faculty member (Thomas McGovern) using techniques aimed at deepening emotional connections between the audience and portrait subjects.